Helping you find the best energy suppliers

 Smaller, newer suppliers are the best energy companies according to consumers, Which? has revealed, with all of the Big Six sitting lower in the rankings and more small firms rated as the worst.

-Surveying nearly 8,000 energy customers from 30 energy companies in England, Scotland and Wales, Which? has confirmed the companies that are reported to provide the best value for money and highest quality service.
+Surveying almost 8,000 customers of 35 energy companies in England, Scotland and Wales, Which? has shared the results to show which companies are reported to provide the best value for money and highest quality service.

 Intending to break the mould by establishing new values for the 21st century energy supplier, this firm has designed its model to make their customers' lives better and look after the planet at the same time.
 They deliver transparent pricing that passes on savings to their customers and use 100% renewable electricity on their tariffs.

 "Very good at answering email which I like as it's my preferred method of communication," said one Octopus Energy customer, and: "It's so much clearer than our last supplier," added another.

 Coming in second place was Ebico, receiving 79% for the customer score, 60% for the procedures and practices score.